WebArtWork/wmap/README.md

-# wmap waw AngularJS google maps
+# wmaps waw AngularJS google maps
 Module which provide google maps use.
 It's basic wrapper with more services for common use.